underlay/styx/docs/QUERYING.md

   - For 2nd-degree triples, this means selecting the Major or Minor table that places the position of the ground term first and the target variable second, and seeking to the first key that begins with the id of the ground value.
   - For Z-degree triples, since a variable is repeated, the selection of a Major or Minor table is arbitrary: there is exactly one of each that would work equally well.
 The process is otherwise the same as the 2nd degree.

 At the beginning of query processing, every triple in a query graph is converted into a `Constraint` struct that captures all of the state so far described.
 In the case of 2nd-degree triples, _two_ Constraint structs are assembled: one from each "persective", each also holding a pointer to the other.
-The constraints for each _variable_ get collected into a `map[string]*Variable`, where each Variable contains a set of first-degree constraints `[]*Constraint`, and a map of second-degree constraints `map[string][]*Constraint` indexed by the label of the other variable.
+The constraints for each _variable_ get collected into a `map[string]*Variable`, where each Variable contains a set of first-degree constraints `[]*Constraint`, a set of z-degree constraints `[]*Constraint`, and a map of second-degree constraints `map[string][]*Constraint` indexed by the label of the other variable.

 ```golang
 // Variable is a collection of constraints on a particular blank node.